postsharp/Metalama.Documentation/content/quickstart/using-aspects/using-aspects.md

 # Using Metalama

-If you want to learn how to _use_ aspects but do not need to learn how to _create_ new ones, this chapter is for you and you may want to stop reading after this one.
+If you want to learn how to _use_ aspects, but do not need to learn how to _create_ new ones, this chapter is for you, and you may stop reading after this one.
 If you want to learn how to create aspects, it's still a good idea to start with this chapter to get accustomed with the core principles.

 After finishing this guide you should be comfortable using aspects in your codebase.